 - Press the Power button and hold it down to power off your system.

 - Press the Power button again.
-After you hear the startup chime, press and hold Command-Option-R to start up to the Internet version of Mountain Lion Recovery.
+After you hear the startup chime, press and hold Command-Option-R to start up to the Internet version of OS X Recovery.

 - A globe should appear with a "Starting Internet Recovery" message.
 It is now OK to release Command-Option-R.